The Dispute Resolution Review: India

 ii Money laundering, proceeds of crime and funds related to terrorism

 While there are no specific obligations on lawyers with respect to money laundering, India has a strong legislative framework, including the Prevention of Money Laundering Act 2002, the Income Tax Act 1961, the Foreign Exchange Management Act 1999, the Foreign Contribution Regulation Act 2010, the Companies Act 2013, directions of the RBI and Securities and Exchange Board of India guidelines on Anti-Money laundering (AML) Standards and Combating Financing of Terrorism (CFT), which serves to detect and prevent money laundering and the proliferation of the proceeds of crime.
-It is pertinent to note that the Finance Act 2019 has amended eight clauses of the Prevention of Money Laundering Act 2002.
+The challenge to the provisions of the Prevention of Money Laundering Act, 2002 is pending before the Supreme Court.60

 iii Data protection